Wildfires in Oregon

 Keep windows and doors closed unless it is extremely hot outside.
 Run an air conditioner if you have one, but keep the fresh air intake closed and the filter clean to prevent outdoor smoke from getting inside.
 Running a high efficiency particulate air (HEPA) filter or an electro-static precipitator (ESP) can also help you keep your indoor air clean.
 If you do not have an air conditioner and it is too warm to stay inside with the windows closed, seek shelter elsewhere.

-Do not add to indoor pollution.
+Avoid adding to indoor pollution.

 When smoke levels are high, do not use anything that burns, such as candles, fireplaces, or gas stoves.
 Do not vacuum, because vacuuming stirs up particles already inside your home.
 Do not smoke, because smoking puts even more pollution into the air.